microstream-one/microstream-cdi-extension/README.md

 configuration or a single file.
 Thus, you can overwrite any properties following the good practices in the Market, such as [the Twelve-Factor App](https://12factor.net/).

+### Core

+The relation with the properties from [Microstream docs](https://docs.microstream.one/manual/storage/configuration/properties.html):

 ### Cache

 The relation with the properties from [Microstream docs](https://docs.microstream.one/manual/cache/configuration/properties.html):